Contact us

 The sexiest and biggest solutions, nuclear fission and fusion, will be coming on stream faster than most people believe.
 Just as developments in space tech moved slowly until a large and aggressive private company took over leadership of the sector, so both nuclear fission and fusion are being led by fast-moving private companies that should pleasantly surprise us with their speed to market.

 But in the interim, we will need strong near-term solutions.
-There is no silver bullet -- this will require a patchwork of revamped legacy technologies, increased wind and solar, better behind-the-meter solutions such as fuel cells, increased energy storage facilities, and enhancements to the grid.
+There is no silver bullet -- this will require a patchwork of revamped legacy technologies, increased wind and solar, better behind-the-meter solutions such as fuel cells, distributed generation equipment, increased energy storage facilities, and enhancements to the grid.
 There is also the question of whether the new Administration's emphasis on fossil fuels will change this mix.

 In the realm of nuclear fission, advancements in small modular reactors (SMRs) offer enhanced safety features, reduced construction times, and the flexibility to be deployed in diverse locations.
 Major technology companies are investing in SMRs to power their expansive data centers.